 The keys Alt, Shift, and Ctrl can be used in combination with the mouse.
-The meaning of these combinations can be found in the description of each mouse action.
-See section ??.
+The meaning of these combinations can be found in the description of each mouse action (see Cenon Manual).

 Menu keys:

 On Linux, the Command key usually is the Alt (Alternate) key.